VCTLabs/vct-enclustra-bsp-platform/README_workflows.rst

 ====================

 * supported Linux host with yocto build dependencies and tox package installed
-* development user with sudo privileges to install OS packages

 With at least Python 3.8 and tox installed, clone this repository, then run the ``dev`` command to create the yocto build environment.
 From there, either